kPratik07/kPratik07/README.md

 # **Hello< Developers/>!**
-I'm Prati Raj a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I'm Pratik Raj a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ## 🙋‍♂️ About Me
 - 🌱 I’m currently learning Data Structures, Algorithms, and the MERN stack.